sripberger/csc-tools/README.md

 possible without moving players outside of their ranks, but `csc-tools` will get as close as it possibly can when we run the `solve` tool later.

+- The `minPoolCollisionScore` is also based on the total number of players in each region.
+It represents the smallest number that an individual pool can possibly contribute to the total `collisionScore` in the case of a solution.
+Individual pools might have lower scores, but not without other pools having higher scores as a result.
+In this case, the `minPoolCollisionScore` is zero, meaning that an optimized result might have at least one pool with no collisions at all.
+This isn't all that useful, but it can make it easier to identify problem pools at a glance.

 This short analysis seen above is all well and good, but sometimes you might want some more detail.